 These tips for choosing and staying at Noumea hotels will add quality and fun to your vacation in New

 If you want a lagoon view be aware that there are very few rooms with lovely aspects at budget hotels.
-While the best Noumea hotels have water views from every room.
-It's worth paying a little extra to wake up to the largest lagoon in the world and watch the awe-inspiring water sunsets.
+But the best Noumea hotels have water views from every room.
+After experiencing their panoramic vistas, we suggest paying more to wake up to the largest lagoon in the world and watch the awe-inspiring water sunsets.

-As in Bora Bora, islanders do the work like room cleaning and re-stocking, and they have a different way of thinking, which means that their attention to detail varies.
+As in Bora Bora, islanders do the room cleaning and re-stocking, and they have a different way of thinking, which means that their attention to detail varies.
 Staying at “better” Noumea hotels doesn't come with any guarantees in this department.
 Don't expect that your room will be cleaned when you think it should be as there seems to be no plan that is logical to those accustomed to western service.
 If you find that you haven't been given sufficient clean towels or some dish-washing liquid, don't take it personally and create a fuss.
 Simply ring front desk and request some.
-They will arrive fairly soon.
+They will arrive fairly promptly.